ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 * If a local external database is required, teams can select which to use.
 Consider using a docker image of the desired local database (postgres, oracle, etc).
 Examples of acquiring and starting/stopping a postgres docker image:

-	* acquire and start postgres docker instance: `docker run --rm --name bip-postgres -p 127.0.0.1:5432:5432/tcp -e POSTGRES_PASSWORD=password -d postgres`
+	* acquire and start postgres docker instance: `docker run --rm --name bip-postgres -p 127.0.0.1:5432:5432/tcp -e POSTGRES_PASSWORD=password -d postgres:latest`

-	* stop postgres docker intance: `docker stop bip-postgres`
+	* stop postgres docker instance: `docker stop bip-postgres`

 **External Databases:**